Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Shortbow
 - Attunement

 **Lifeline**: If you would take damage that would make you bloodied, you first gain temporary hit points equal to 10 times your proficiency bonus.
 As long as you have these temporary hit points, you can make an additional attack as a part of your attack action.
-Once this ability has been used it cannot be used again until you finish a short rest.
+Once this effect is used, it cannot be used again until you finish a long rest.

 **Critical**: Your Critical strike chance increases by one.